Explanation of the Work

 Her education is likewise varied, from art history to the occult, her breadth of knowledge is an unfathomable expanse.

 She is a voracious book dragon, a crypt guardian, and a conduit for principalities and powers beyond the veil of tears.
-She is also a paragon of class and distinction, and any who do not agree will be summarily crushed to death beneath the breaking wheel.

 She has her own project, The Feast of the Dead, which honors the sanctity and beauty of Death.